openhab/org.openhab.binding.zwave/README.md

 While the neighbor update is running, all nodes in the system will be taken offline to avoid network traffic that may adversely impact the update.

 Once the neighbor update is complete, the system will perform a routing update on all nodes.
 Z-Wave is a "source routed mesh network" which means that the controller needs to tell the end nodes information about its routes.
 Specifically, the controller will provide each node a list of routes required to talk to the controller, the SUC (if it exists in the network), and other nodes to which the controller needs to talk to (eg for associated devices).
 The binding simply instructs the stick to configure a route between two nodes - the route itself if derived by the stick and the binding has no visibility of the actual routes being used.

+#### Joining as a secondary controller

+The binding can be added to the network as a secondary controller.
+This can be useful if you already have another home automation system and you want to use the binding as a secondary controller.

+#### Network updates

+A secondary controller can receive an updated list of network nodes from the primary controller...

 ### Z-Wave Device Database